kobolt/cpm68emu/README.md

 cpmcp -f em68k ramdisk.bin quit.68k 0:QUIT.68K
 ```

-## Assembling the BIOS
+## C compiler and assembler toolchain
-CP/M and the BIOS is already included in the "emubios.srec" file, but here is how to assemble it again from source.
-The Digital Research CP/M-68K disk set and toolchain is needed.
+The Digital Research CP/M-68K disk set and toolchain is quite useful since it provides a C compiler and assembler.
 Look for "68kv1_3.zip" at [cpm.z80.de](http://www.cpm.z80.de/binary.html)

-Prepare the RAM disk with the toolchain:
+Prepare a RAM disk by just copying all the files from all the disks:
 ```
+cd /tmp/cpm68k13
 unzip 68kv1_3.zip
 mkfs.cpm -f em68k /tmp/cpm68k13.ramdisk.bin
 for FILE in DISK*/*; do